Literary fiction: Definition

 Literary fiction may involve a concern with social commentary, political criticism, or reflection on the human condition.
 This contrasts with genre fiction, where plot is the central concern.
 It may have a slower pace than popular fiction.
 As Terrence Rafferty notes, "Literary fiction, by its nature, allows itself to dawdle, to linger on stray beauties even at the risk of losing its way."
 Other works may be more concerned with style and the complexity of the writing.
 Saricks describes literary fiction as "elegantly written, lyrical, and ... layered".

 In contrast to genre fiction, literary fiction refers to realistic fiction focused on human character, or more broadly, to "all serious prose fiction outside the market genres".
 Examples of such genres include science fiction, fantasy, thrillers or Westerns.
 Jeff Prucher defined mainstream literature as "realistic literature... that does not belong to a marketing category (especially science fiction, fantasy or horror)".

 James Gunn also noted the difference between commercial and literary mainstreams, with the former referring to authors whose works are popular bestsellers, and the latter to works seen as "art".
 He also noted a contradiction between the two categories, as "high sales figures are generally taken to mean the author has sold out" and has therefore left the literary mainstream.
 He further defined the literary mainstream as "dominated by the academic-literary community—university professors of literature; high-powered critics for prestige publications such as the New York Times Book Review, The New York Review of Books, and The New Yorker: and writers who take the first two groups seriously".
-According to Gunn, the field of literary fiction in the United States is significantly shaped by early 20th-century fiction and by the classic canon formed from works by authors such as Virginia Woolf, James Joyce, and Henry James (all of European descent).
+According to Gunn, the field of literary fiction in the United States is significantly shaped by early 20th-century fiction and by the classic canon formed from works by authors such as Virginia Woolf, James Joyce, and Henry James.